 - Llama 4 Maverick on cloud servers for production heavy-lifting

 Both models are available through Ollama, making it easy to switch between them.
+New to Ollama?
+Our complete guide covers installation and usage.

 Bottom Line